Mrs. Iman's Class

 Student Spotlight

-Heather enjoys riding bikes and learning about math.
-Her favorite food is pizza and her favorite drink is flavored water.
-When she grows up she wants to be a doctor.
+Macie enjoys playing softball and learning about math.
+Her favorite drink is bubbly and her favorite color is green.
+When she grows up she wants to be a singer.

 Dates to Remember/Homework: